Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Analytical and numerical analysis of the modular dissipation

 where $h_{k,\sigma}$ is the eigenfunction of $\mathcal L_\sigma$ associated to the eigenvalue $\lambda_{k,\sigma}$ and $h = \sum_k c_k h_k$.
 Computing the spectrum of $\mathcal L_\sigma$ is thus sufficient to study the evolution of the coordinates of the encoded logical qubit, and hence to derive decoherence rates as a function of $\sigma$.
 The precise derivation of the differential operator $\mathcal L_\sigma$, along with an asymptotic analysis of its spectral properties in the regime $\sigma \ll 1$, can be found in the separate publication~\cite{sellem2023ifac}.
 We recall the main results here for the sake of completeness.
 We then explain how to go beyond that asymptotic analysis by numerically computing the spectrum of $\mathcal L_\sigma$ for a given finite value of $\sigma>0$.

-Finally, in presence of quadrature noise, \emph{i.e.} additional dissipators in $\qop$ and $\Pop$ entering the Lindblad dynamics, \cref{eq:heisenberg_evolution} still holds true with $\sigma$ now also depending on the strength of the new dissipators.
+Remarkably, this spectral analysis can be adapted to take into account two specific sources of noise: quadrature noise affecting the system, \emph{i.e.} additional dissipators in $\qop$ and $\Pop$ entering the Lindblad dynamics, and additional dissipative terms obtained in \cref{sec:hot_ancilla} when considering the effect of a noisy ancilla in the dissipation engineering protocol.
+In both cases, we show that \cref{eq:heisenberg_evolution} still holds true with renormalized values of $\sigma$ and $\Gamma$ depending on the strength of the new dissipators.
 Unfortunately, for other types of noise (namely photon-loss, dephasing and Kerr nonlinearities), this shortcut, whose proof depended on commutation relations between the Lindblad operators in the dynamics and periodic observables, no longer applies.
 In these cases, we can only rely on a full simulation of the Lindblad dynamics.
 We still find that these decoherence channels result in errors rates qualitatively similar to those previously computed with our eigenvalue analysis in the case of quadrature noise (see~\cref{fig:gammavskappa} and~\cref{fig:gammavskappa_hexa}).

 These results are to be put into perspective with the initial intuition behind the GKP bosonic code: logical states, although they are designed for robustness against small phase-space shifts thanks to the separation of their support in phase-space, should also be robust to noise processes involving only small polynomials in $\oa$ and $\oa^\dag$, since the effects of such processes over a small time-interval can be approximated as combinations of small phase-space shifts~\cite{gottesman2001encoding}.